wgrahamb/codeBase/READ_ME.md

 - All CPP projects are configured by CMAKE and require a compiler.
 Build scripts written in python are included.

+To Do:
-Folder Structure: Add all debug configurations to vscode file.
+- Add all cpp debug configurations to vscode config file.
+- Convert the rest of the CADAC sims to cmake projects.
+- CPP_6DOF_SAM, work in progress.
+- PY_5DOF_MOCK_HELLFIRE, work in progress.
+- PY_6DOF_70MM_ROCKET, work in progress.

+Folder Structure:

      3DOFS